-As many Connecticut assault on an officer attorneys would agree, the problem with the statute is that the requisite injuries in Connecticut arrests for assault on police officers have been liberally interpreted to require little more than physical pain to be suffered.
+As many legal professionals would agree, the problem with the statute is that the requisite injuries in Connecticut arrests for assault on police officers have been liberally interpreted to require little more than physical pain to be suffered.

 Also of note is the statutory requirement that the intent to interfere with official duties is what matters for purpose of arrest and conviction, not any intent to produce injuries.
 This distinction favors law enforcement and prosecutors, as it is far easier to demonstrate intent to prevent performance of duties than to physically harm an officer.

 Though the statute at issue is typically used to charge individuals with assaulting law enforcement officers specifically, it has been drafted to encompass physical altercations with a broader range of public personnel, emergency responders, and others, including: